Pottersville (Edgefield, South Carolina)

 Pottersville is a historic archaeological site located near Edgefield, Edgefield County, South Carolina.
-It was the site of the Pottersville kiln, which was in existence until the American Civil War when it was abandoned.
-The kiln was involved in the production and distribution of the alkaline glazed wares.
+It was the site of the Pottersville kiln, which operated until the American Civil War, when it was abandoned.
+The kiln was involved in the production and distribution of alkaline-glazed wares.
 The Pottersville kiln site is now a large mound in a grassy field atop a hill.
-An adjoining depression may have been the kiln itself with the waste dumps now the mound.
+An adjoining depression may have been the kiln itself, with the waste dumps now forming the mound.

 It was listed on the National Register of Historic Places in 1975.